-In order for the wishes in a will to be carried out, the original needs to be produced to the Probate Registry.
-But.
-Sometimes wills just get lost.
+To carry out the wishes in a will you need to produce the original to the Probate Registry.
+But: sometimes a will gets lost.
 What happens if this has happened to a deceased loved one of yours?
-It might have been thrown out in a big clear out, lost in a fire, or put in such a secure hiding place that people might not uncover the document for generations (in a safe, buried under a tree, at the end of the garden?)
+Someone could have thrown it away in a big clear out.
+Destroyed in a fire.
+Hidden in such a secure hiding place that people might not find it for generations (in a safe, buried under a tree, at the end of the garden?)

 There’s good news and bad news in these situations.
 Starting with the good news: if you have strong enough evidence of the existence and contents of the last will it is possible to have the will honoured.
 The bad news is that when you make an application to court to do this the legal presumption is always that if a will can’t be found, then the testator destroyed it with the intention to revoke it.
 You need some pretty serious evidence to overturn this presumption, but it is possible.

 Photo credit: JF Martin

 The take home message should always be that if you can’t find an original will at first you should go to very long lengths to try to find it.
 Finding the original will provide certainty, and also save a LOT of avoidable legal costs.
 Make sure that you:

 - go through every single piece of paper in the house/ storage/ shed;